WilliamFlinchbaugh/Deep-RL-Battlespace/README.md

 # Behavior:
 ### MADDPG
 The Multi-Agent Deep Deterministic Policy Gradient is an off-policy temporal difference (TD) algorithm for multi-agent environments.
 It works using a critic network which estimates the Q-value from the actions and observations of the agent's teammates.
-That Q-value recommends the moves to the actor network which chooses actions based on that agent's observations alone.
+That Q-value recommends actions to the actor network which chooses actions based on only that agent's observations.
 A diagram is shown below:

 ![maddpg drawio (2)](https://user-images.githubusercontent.com/65684280/208565295-d1e9f080-af33-4a6f-aa94-f604f21e228a.png)